BMW has not announced any changes to the M6 lineup for the current model year.

 Standard and Optional Features

-Befitting its spot near the pinnacle of BMW's model range, the M6 Gran Coupe comes lavishly equipped with standard leather upholstery, 20-way power adjustable and heated M sports seats, a navigation system with a 10.2-inch display and real-time traffic information, a rear parking camera and front and rear park distance control to make parking a snap, radar-based cruise control, a 12-speaker premium audio system with HD radio and an iPod adapter, dual-zone automatic climate control and a keyless entry and start system.
+Befitting its spot near the pinnacle of BMW's model range, the M6 Gran Coupe comes lavishly equipped with standard leather upholstery, 20-way power adjustable and heated M sports seats, a navigation system with a 10.2-inch display and real-time traffic information, a rear parking camera and front and rear park distance control to make parking a snap, radar-based cruise control, a 12-speaker premium audio system with HD radio and an iPod adapter, Bluetooth connectivity with audio streaming, four-zone automatic climate control and a keyless entry and start system.

 Stand-alone options include Night Vision, a Bang & Olufsen sound system, carbon ceramic brakes and 20-inch alloy wheels.